Subchapter A: ACADEMICS (1033-1036)

 (4) Adherence to the One-Act Play Contest calendar and pre-contest planning procedures.

-(5) Avoidance of any practice that would endanger the welfare or safety of any company member.
+(5) Avoidance of any practice that would endanger the welfare or safety of any company member, including actual contact strikes to the performer.
+Only choreographed stage combat, creating the illusion of physical contact shall be used in the contest.

 (6) Emphasis on the academic progress of all participants through a check of their academic standing.